Common symptoms associated with cerebellum dysfunction:

 Example: “Where is Waldo” comics

-Example: an individual demonstrates difficulty with descriptive terms such as on, over, below, between, under , etc such as “the book is on the table.”
+Example: an individual demonstrates difficulty with descriptive terms such as on, over, below, between, under, etc., such as “the book is on the table.”

 Topographical disorientation disorder: inability to navigate a familiar route independently

-Example: an individual with difficulty recalling how many left turns to drive from home to grocery store
+Example: an individual with difficulty recalling how many left turns to drive from home to the grocery store

 Depth/distance perception disorder: unable to accurately judge depth or distance